-The bank's products and services involve the gathering, authentication, management, processing, storage and transmission of sensitive and confidential information regarding customers and their accounts, employees and third parties with which the bank does business.
+The bank's products and services involve the gathering, management, processing, storage and transmission of sensitive and confidential information regarding customers and their accounts, employees and other third parties with which the bank does business.
 To provide these products and services to, as well as communicate with, customers, the bank relies on information systems and infrastructure, including digital technologies, computer and email systems, software, networks and other web-based technologies, that the bank and third-party service providers operate.
 The bank also has arrangements in place with third parties through which it shares and receives information about the third parties' customers who are or may become customers of the bank.

-Technologies, systems, networks and devices of the bank or its customers, employees, service providers or other third parties with whom the bank interacts continue to be the subject of attempted unauthorized access, mishandling or misuse of information, denial-of-service attacks, computer viruses, website defacement, hacking, malware, ransomware, phishing or other forms of social engineering, and other forms of cyber-attacks designed to obtain confidential information, destroy data, disrupt or degrade service, sabotage systems or cause other damage, and other events.
-These threats, such as the Cybersecurity Incident, may derive from human error, fraud or malice on the part of bank employees, insiders or third parties or may result from accidental technological failure.
-Any of these parties may also attempt to fraudulently induce employees, customers, or other third-party users of the bank's systems to disclose sensitive information in order to gain access to bank data or that of the bank's customers or third parties with whom the bank interacts.
-For further information on the Cybersecurity Incident, see "The Bank-The Bank's Credit Card and Lending Business-Cybersecurity Incident."
-Further, cyber and information security risks for large financial institutions such as the bank have generally increased in recent years in part because of the proliferation of new technologies, the use of the internet and telecommunications technologies to conduct financial transactions, and the increased sophistication and activities of organized crime, perpetrators of fraud, hackers, terrorists, activists, formal and informal instrumentalities of foreign governments and other external parties.
-In addition, the bank's customers access its products and services using computers, smartphones, tablets and other mobile devices that are beyond the bank's security control systems.
+Like other financial services firms, technologies, systems, networks and devices of the bank or its customers, employees, service providers or other third parties with whom the bank interacts continue to be the subject of attempted unauthorized access, mishandling or misuse of information, denial-of-service attacks, computer viruses, website defacement, hacking, malware, ransomware, phishing or other forms of social engineering, and other forms of cyber-attacks designed to obtain confidential information, destroy data, disrupt or degrade service, sabotage systems or cause other damage, and other events.
+These threats may derive from human error, fraud or malice on the part of bank employees, insiders or third parties or may result from accidental technological failure.
+Any of these parties may also attempt to fraudulently induce employees, customers or other third-party users of the bank's systems to disclose sensitive information in order to gain access to bank data or that of the bank's customers or third parties with whom the bank interacts.
+Further, cyber and information security risks for large financial institutions such as the bank have generally increased in recent years in part because of the proliferation of new technologies, the use of the Internet and telecommunications technologies to conduct financial transactions and the increased sophistication and activities of organized crime, perpetrators of fraud, hackers, terrorists, activists, formal and informal instrumentalities of foreign governments and other external parties.
+In addition, to access the bank's products and services, customers may use computers, smartphones, tablet PCs and other mobile devices that are beyond the bank's security control systems.